digitalocean/marketplace-kubernetes/stacks/openebs-nfs-provisioner/README.md

 ### Benchmarking OpenEBS NFS Performance

-Benchmarking is subjective and dependent on your specific needs.
+Benchmarking is subjective (iops, throughput, and latency for different configurations) and dependent on your specific needs.
 For example, if you are storing 2MB+ size files on your NFS server, then benchmarking for 4K sized blocks is not appropriate.
-Saying this, a good comparison benchmark would be the overhead created by NFS server vs. DigitalOcean block storage.
+Saying this, a good starter benchmark would be to do a basic measurement and be aware of the limits.
 A well-known tool is [fio](https://github.com/axboe/fio).
 [Kubestr](https://github.com/kastenhq/kubestr) provides a CLI-based wrapper for using fio on Kubernetes.
 Download kubestr to your laptop, and you can benchmark any storage class with just one command with the default fio configuration:

 ```text
 ~ kubestr fio -s rwx-storage -z 50Gi